 Dave grew up in Iowa and attended Gustavus Adolphus College, where he majored in Chemistry and minored in Computer Science.
 He received his Ph.D. in 2007 from UCSF for his work on membrane protein structure determination with Robert Stroud.
 From 2007 to 2011 Dave was a Life Sciences Research Foundation fellow with Pamela Silver in the Department of Systems Biology at Harvard Medical School.
-He is currently Assistant Professor of Biochemistry and Molecular Biology at UC, Berkeley and is interested in the regulation, evolution, and engineering of microbial metabolism.
+He is currently Associate Professor of Biochemistry, Biophysics, and Structural Biology at UC, Berkeley and is interested in the regulation, evolution, and engineering of microbial metabolism.

-Caleb is a graduate student in Molecular and Cell Biology who is interested in systems biology, protein biophysics, and the role of allostery in controlling metabolism.
+Julia is a graduate student in the Molecular and Cell Biology program.
+She is interested in the principles protein compartments use to create unique chemical environments in the cell.

-Dana is a postdoctoral fellow in the lab working on the protein engineering of novel genetically encoded biosensors.
+Shin is a staff research associate in the lab working on the engineering of CRISPR proteins.